xyniu1/xyniu.github.io/_posts/2023-05-09-comparing-neural-reps.md

 <img src="/images/cka.png" width=500>

 (Optional: How is CKA related to CCA?)
 We have identified two advantages of CKA over the bag of linear regression methods - read the section again if you don't know what those are.
 Therefore, it may seem that CKA is very different from them.
 But it's not.
-Linear CKA is just a weighted CCA.
+Linear CKA is just a weighted CCA under mild assumptions.